gwleuverink/asset-injector/README.md

         return true;
     }

-    // Will inject return value in head tag or befor html close if no head is present public function inject(): string
+    // Will inject return value in head tag or before html close if no head is present public function inject(): string
     {
         $js = file_get_contents(__DIR__ . '/../build/my-package.js');